from: £1,422.09View Product

 Issued to mark an occasion such as an anniversary, jubilee or special event such as the Commonwealth Games or Olympics, commemorative gold coins are sometimes produced in limited numbers but are certainly restricted to a single production year.
 The value of these coins often depends on the quantities they were produced in, whether they were in general circulation and the amount of gold contained.

 Some rare coins become so as a result of an accident as opposed to being produced specifically for the collector’s markets.
 Errors can be made during the casting process which makes a coin unusual and because the error is usually caught quite quickly and most rounds re-melted, they can also be very rare.
 One such example is when the wrong obverse is struck on a coin producing a hybrid.
 Known as ‘mule’ coins, the last high-profile example of this was in the Royal Mint in 2014 when 17,000 £2 silver Britannia coins were struck with the obverse of the Lunar Horse.
 38,000 £2 Lunar Horse series coins were also fated to be flawed with the Britannia’s obverse.
 Though simply minting errors, these coins now have a rarity value of their own.

-At Physical Gold, we employ skilled and highly-trained numismatists who carefully check all of our new and pre-owned collectible gold coins for quality.
+At Physical Gold, we employ skilled and highly-trained numismatists who carefully check all of our new and pre-owned coins for quality.
 Any coins that do not meet the high standards upon which we insist for our clients are rejected.
-This means that we can guarantee that none of the coins we supply are substandard.
+This means that we can guarantee that none of the coins we supply is substandard.

-With rare gold coins offering a greater degree of security against any fluctuations in the price of precious metals, buying collectible gold coins provides greater balance in your investment portfolio.
-By diversifying your assets you can protect your financial future and achieve a more flexible way to liquify your assets when the time is right.
-Rare gold coins retain a buyer’s premium but can hold more than just their intrinsic gold value.
+Rare coins offer a greater degree of security against any fluctuations in the price of precious metals, buying collectable coins provides a greater balance in your investment portfolio.
+By diversifying your assets, you can protect your financial future and achieve a more flexible way to liquify your assets when the time is right.
+Rare and collectable coins retain a buyer’s premium but can hold more than just their intrinsic gold value.